hashimati/Service-Requests-Offers-Microservices/README.md

 	}
 }
 ```
-2. Configura Service Port to 8080(default)
+2. Configure Service Port to 8080(default)
 ```properties
 server.port=8080
 spring.application.name=Gateway
 ```
 3. In the application.properties file, configure the routes for the microservices.
 You can use these two properties:
     A. zuul.routes."*".path.
     B. zuul.routes."*".serviceId.
 "*" refers to the root path of the service.
-So, the configurations is as following.
-The /login path is configured to appeared to the end user hosted in the gateway.
+So, the configurations are as follows.
+The /login path is configured to appear to the end-user as hosted in the gateway.
 ```properties
 zuul.routes.requests.path=/requests/**
 zuul.routes.requests.serviceId=request-services